Otoya Yamaguchi: Early life

-Yamaguchi was born on 22 February 1943 in Yanaka, Taitō ward, Tokyo.
+Yamaguchi was born on 22 February 1943 in Yanaka, Taitō, Tokyo.
 He was the second son of Shinpei Yamaguchi, who by 1960 would become a high-ranking officer in the Japan Ground Self-Defense Force, and was the maternal grandson of the famous writer Namiroku Murakami, well known for his violent novels glorifying the chivalric code of Japanese organized crime syndicates known as the yakuza.

 Yamaguchi began reading newspapers starting in his early childhood.
 Angered by what he read, he became interested in nationalist movements and vehemently critical of politicians.
-Due to his father's job, he lived in Sapporo, Hokkaido for much of his childhood.
+Due to his father's job changes and transfers, Yamaguchi had to move frequently during his childhood, transferring between two elementary schools, three middle schools, and two high schools.
+As a result, he grew up with few close friends.
+He lived in Sapporo, Hokkaido for much of his childhood because of his father's work.
 In 1958, he was accepted into Tamagawa High School in Tokyo, however his father transferred him to Sapporo Kōsei, a local Catholic school in Sapporo.
 Yamaguchi then decided to move to Tokyo to live with his brother, and transferred back to Tamagawa High School.

+Yamaguchi exhibited intense xenophobia from childhood, harboring deep revulsion toward foreigners, particularly Koreans and Chinese whom he perceived as "domineering" over Japan, fueling his early nationalist resentments.

+He also developed profound hatred for left-wing groups, including communists, socialists, and labor unions (such as Nikkyoso), associating them with post-war incidents like the Mitaka, Shimoyama, Shiratori, and Matsukawa cases, which he viewed as existential threats to Japan's national integrity.

+Described as contrarian and rebellious from a young age, often arguing the opposite of others (for example: insisting "left" if someone said "right"), Yamaguchi frequently clashed with teachers over ideological differences and felt alienated in school environments, contributing to frequent school transfers and general isolation.
+He was portrayed as a lonely youth who ignored parental and school advice, ultimately dropping out of high school to dedicate himself fully to extremist activities.
 Through the influence of his brother, he began attending speeches and participating in protests and counter-protests organized by various right-wing groups.

 On 10 May 1959, at age 16, he heard a speech by right-wing ultranationalist Bin Akao declaring that Japan was on the verge of a revolution, and that the youth must begin resisting the actions of left-wing groups.
 This speech had a profound impact on him.
 After the speech, while Akao was planning to go to the next location, Yamaguchi told Akao that he wanted to go along with him, but Akao gently declined.
-Following this, he formally joined Akao's Greater Japan Patriotic Party (大日本愛国党, Dai Nippon Aikokutō).
+Following this, he formally joined Akao's Greater Japan Patriotic Party.